Grum999/BuliBrushSwitch/README.md

 ### Tested platforms

-Plugin requires at least Krita 5.2.0-alpha (Linux appimage)
+Plugin requires at least Krita 5.2.0 (Linux appimage) Didn't has time to test it on other platform, should be OK.
+Normally.
+I hope 😅.

 ---